88 points required

 Core modules are guaranteed to run.
 Optional modules will vary from year to year and the published list is indicative only.

-In order to complete this course you must successfully complete the following CORE module (totalling 40 credits):
+In order to complete this course a student must successfully complete all the following CORE modules (totalling 60 credits):

-In order to complete this course you must successfully complete at least 40 credits from the following list of OPTIONAL modules.
+In order to complete this course a student must successfully complete at least 60 credits from the following indicative list of OPTIONAL modules.

 Core modules are guaranteed to run.
 Optional modules will vary from year to year and the published list is indicative only.